barajasalfredo13/barajasalfredo13/README.md

 What do you do for fun?
 I love to explore methaphors, symbolisms, and hidden meanings through music.
 I think it is fascinating that wordplay can have many meanings.
 I like to doodle.
 My art is not particularly hard to draw, but it's something that I have enjoyed doing.
-If I ever live in perpetual creation, I hope I can leave some hidden as an easter egg in some of my designs.
+If I ever live in perpetual creation, I hope I can leave some hidden as a little easter egg.